learnergaurav/Excel-Walmart-Dashboard/README.md

 - **Microsoft Excel** (version 2016 or higher recommended for best performance with slicers and dynamic charts).
 - Basic knowledge of Excel formulas, charts, and slicers is helpful.

+---

+To help you structure your GitHub description for the "Dynamic Retail Dashboard on Excel," here’s a proposed format based on your content.
+This includes objectives, steps, and conclusions:

+---

+## Objective

+The goal of this project is to create a comprehensive dashboard that helps in analyzing retail data, tracking key performance indicators (KPIs), and identifying top and bottom performers in various dimensions.
+The dashboard is dynamic, allowing users to interact with the data for deeper insights.

+### Key Objectives:
+1. Track and visualize key KPIs: Total Sales, Total Profit, Quantity Sold, Number of Orders, and Profit Margin.
+2. Conduct detailed analysis of sales and profitability across different product categories and regions.
+3. Identify top and bottom-performing products, subcategories, and customers.
+4. Highlight sales trends over time to observe year-on-year growth.

+## Data Used
+The dataset includes three primary tables:
+1. **Orders**: Contains details such as Order ID, Order Date, Customer Info, Product Info, Sales, Profit, and Shipping Costs.
+2. **People**: Represents sales regions and personnel data.
+3. **Returns**: Information about returned orders for further analysis.

+### Sample Columns from the Orders Table:
+- Row ID
+- Order ID
+- Customer Name
+- Segment
+- Category & Sub-Category
+- Sales, Profit, Discount, Shipping Cost
+- Order Priority

+## Key Insights Delivered
+The dashboard focuses on providing answers to the following business questions:
+1. **KPIs**:
+    - Total Sales
+    - Total Profit
+    - Total Quantity
+    - Number of Orders
+    - Profit Margin
+2. **Sales & Profit Analysis**:
+    - Segment-wise sales share %
+    - Sales by country
+3. **Category/Sub-Category Analysis**:
+    - Category-wise profit
+    - Top 5 sub-categories by sales and profit
+    - Bottom 5 sub-categories by sales and profit
+4. **Yearly Sales Trends**:
+    - Year-over-year sales trends to highlight growth patterns.
+5. **Customer Insights**:
+    - Return analysis for identifying trends in product returns.
+    - Top and Bottom customers by sales volume.

+## Steps Involved
+### 1. Data Cleaning:
+   - Used Excel's **Power Query Editor** to clean and transform raw data from the Orders, People, and Returns tables.
+   - Performed data corrections such as adjusting formats and eliminating unnecessary columns.

+### 2. Data Aggregation:
+   - Created metrics such as total sales, profit, quantity, and order count.
+   - Added a profitability metric calculated as the difference between sales and total costs.

+### 3. KPI Visualization:
+   - Used pivot tables to summarize KPIs such as:
+      - Total Sales
+      - Total Profit
+      - Average Discount
+      - Total Orders
+      - Profitability
+   - Custom symbols were used for each KPI for clear visualization.

+### 4. Dashboard Creation:
+   - Built interactive charts and graphs to visualize the data, including bar charts, line graphs, and pie charts for category-wise and country-wise breakdowns.
+   - Added filters and slicers to make the dashboard dynamic, allowing for interaction with the data at various levels of granularity.

+### 5. Additional Features:
+   - **Return Analysis**: Identified returned orders by analyzing the Returns table and linking it with the Orders data.
+   - **Customer Analysis**: Highlighted top and bottom customers based on sales volume.

+## Conclusion
+The **Dynamic Retail Dashboard** is a powerful tool that provides retailers with a clear view of their operational performance.
+The use of Excel's advanced features like Power Query and pivot tables ensures that data is efficiently processed and displayed in a way that is easy to understand.
+This dashboard allows businesses to:
+- Monitor key performance indicators in real-time.
+- Drill down into specific categories, segments, or customers.
+- Track return rates and analyze their impact on profitability.
+- Identify high-potential customers and areas of improvement for low-performing ones.